Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Brawl/Become the Hammer.md

 Prerequisite Charms:
   - None
 ---
 Force flows through the Dragon-Blood with every strike.
 She may add bonus dice to a [[Brawl]] or [[Martial Arts]] attack or the control roll of a clinch for one mote each, and deals lethal damage unarmed.
 She rerolls 6s on the damage roll until they cease to appear.
-Alternatively, she may raise her [[Brawl]]- or [[Martial Arts]]-based Parry by two motes per point, and block lethal damage unarmed.
+Alternatively, she may raise her [[Brawl]]- or [[Martial Arts]]-based [[Defense|Parry]] by two motes per point, and block lethal damage unarmed.